 The Anna Freud Centre has a wide range of information and videos that looks at some of the things children and young people themselves may need help with.

 If you are looking after a child under these arrangements, then you will have social worker who will be supporting you.
-Cambridgeshire County Council also have webpages that will help you find extra help and support – Adoption and fostering in Cambridgeshire
+Cambridgeshire County Council also have webpages that will help you find extra help and support – Adoption and Fostering in Cambridgeshire

 There a range of websites offering additional help and support for families: